kmoyung/BENG-183/Homework2.md

 ### a.
 How does genome fold into nucleus? (from double-stranded DNA to chromosome) (5 pts)

+Starting from a short region of the DNA double helix, it is first wrapped around histones, similar to a "beads on a string" forming chromatin.
+Then, these 30 nM chromatin fibers are tightly packed into nucleosomes, leaving some sections of the chromosome in an extended, open form.
+From there, sections of the chromosome and condensed, and the resulting chromosome is the mitotic chromosome.

 ### b.
 Describe the experimental procedures of Hi-C. (15 pts)

+The goal of Hi-C is to select and identify regions where there is a high probability of adjacent DNA folding with each other.
+To begin, the cells are cross-linked with formaldehyde to form covalent bonds between adjacent DNA strands.
+Once "anchored", the DNA is digested with a restriction enzyme, leaving 5' overhangs.
+These 5' overhangs are then filled with nucleotides and biotin.
+Once, filled, the two strands are ligated together at that junction.
+After shearing the DNA and pulling down the biotin-marked fragments, the Hi-C library is created where these fragments are ultimately sequenced using paired-end sequencing.

 ### c.
 Explain the role of contact matrix in Hi-C data analysis?
 (10 pts)

+A contact matrix allows for a visualization of the frequency of ligation products between two loci on the same chromosome (intra-chromosome).
+The "intensity" of the heatmaps represents how frequently the two fragments within locus i and locus j interact with each other.

 ### d.
 Describe the two physical models on genome folding.
 (10 pts)